CyberCJ1999/SOC-Analyst-Notes/Security Info + Event Management/Readme.txt

 Investigating with Splunk

 Benign
-- Challenge room to investigate a compromised host
+- Investigate a compromised host